jmahler/sprinklerpi/README.md

 Q. Schedules with lots of entries (1000+) get cutoff after making changes through the web interface.

-A. The maximum number of input variables for a POST is being exceeded.
+A. There is a maximum number of POST variables that PHP will allow before it rejects the submission.
+This is likely being exceeded.
-There will also be messages in the error.log.
+To confirm the problem the server error.log should be checked.

+To get an idea of the magnitude of this form suppose every minute each group has a new entry (3) and this is over twelve hours (12 x 60 x 3 = 2160).
+Now for each entry in the schedule there are six columns (2160 x 6 = 12960).

-To fix the problem Increase the value of `max_input_vars` in php.ini.
+To fix the problem increase the value of `max_input_vars` in php.ini.

     ; php.ini
-    max_input_vars = 5000
+    max_input_vars = 15000

 Q.  Why does the demo continue running for a long time even after switching to another mode?